Paradigm-MP/SI-Script-Pack/How to set up the server.md

 # How to set up the server
 These steps will guide you in getting the server up and running.
-If you just try to run it right not, it won't work.
+If you just try to run it right now, it won't work.
 You should be well versed in running a JC3MP server and installing packages before continuing.
 If you do not know how to do these things, please check out the links below:
 - [How to create a JC3MP server](https://steamcommunity.com/sharedfiles/filedetails/?id=1094953641)
 - [Slightly outdated, but still relevant video guide on setting up a server](https://www.youtube.com/watch?v=ZYX_ixGmrqA&t=0s&index=5&list=PLuIwpfh4OKaX3rzC2S1E7kcS9rU-592VP)
 - [Video guide on how to install packages](https://www.youtube.com/watch?v=bFEyHj8UxII&t=0s&index=4&list=PLuIwpfh4OKaX3rzC2S1E7kcS9rU-592VP)